paluh/purescript-son-of-a-j/README.md

 It provides simple `class SonJ a` which proofs serializiblity of a given type.

 Currently supported types are: `Number`, `String`, `Int`, `Boolean`, `Record`, `Variant`, `Null` (defined internally) and `newtype` (with `Newtype` instance) around any serializable type.

 Users are not able to extend instance set as original instance chain is closed by fully polymorphic instance for the `newtype`...
-It is probably probably possible to implement your own `class` and instance chain with `SonJ` fallback.
+It is probably probably possible to implement your own `class` and instance chain with `SonJ` fallback though.

 ## Usage